 Senator Hassan Presses Mark Zuckerberg on the Tension Between Facebook’s Profits and Its Users’ Privacy and Well-Being

-WASHINGTON – As a member of the Senator Commerce, Science, and Transportation Committee, Senator Maggie Hassan yesterday questioned Facebook CEO Mark Zuckerberg at the joint Senate Commerce and Judiciary Committees hearing titled, “Facebook, Social Media Privacy, and the Use and Abuse of Data.”
+WASHINGTON – As a member of the Senate Commerce, Science, and Transportation Committee, Senator Maggie Hassan yesterday questioned Facebook CEO Mark Zuckerberg at the joint Senate Commerce and Judiciary Committees hearing titled, “Facebook, Social Media Privacy, and the Use and Abuse of Data.”

 During her questioning, the Senator pressed Mr. Zuckerberg on the tension between Facebook’s business model and its users’ privacy and well-being – expressing her skepticism that Facebook will ever truly be able to make necessary changes to protect Americans’ privacy and well-being absent Congress stepping in to safeguard consumers.